What is in this leaflet

 - Weakened muscle of the heart

-You must not use Imdur whilst taking sildenafil (Viagra*), vardenafil (Levitra=), tadalafil (Cialis+).
+You must not use IMDUR DURULES whilst taking sildenafil (Viagra*), vardenafil (Levitra=), tadalafil (Cialis+).

-It is not known if your baby can take in Imdur from breast milk if you are breast feeding.
+It is not known if your baby can take in IMDUR DURULES from breast milk if you are breast feeding.

-There is no specific information about use in children, so Imdur is not recommended for use in children.
+Do not give IMDUR DURULES to children.
+There is no specific information about use in children, so IMDUR DURULES is not recommended for use in children.
 Always ask your doctor before giving medicines to children.

 If you are not sure whether you should take this medicine, talk to your doctor.

 Before you start to use it